 - The title character in Dorothy Gilman's Mrs. Pollifax series went to the CIA to volunteer to become a spy because she was finding retirement boring.
 She's surprisingly effective in spite of — or perhaps because of — being a sweet little old lady who looks like she wouldn't harm a fly.

-- In Michael C. Bailey's Action Figures - Issue One: Secret Origins, Matt.
-He conjoles the other along
+- In Michael C. Bailey's Action Figures - Issue One: Secret Origins, Matt conjoles the others along.

 - Angel: Zig-zagged with Connor: whether his usual or alternate self, he seems pretty enthusiastic about being a superhuman, but not the accompanying violence and trauma.
 His arc in the TV series ends with him choosing a normal life.
 "This whole fighting thing...I'm not really sure it's for me."